openstax/napkin-notes/kevin/160921_biglearnApis/api_usage.md

 Otherwise, the existing `assignment` will be updated (effectively).

+Each assigned `exercise` is given a `trial uuid`, allowing `Biglearn` to identify exactly which copy of a multiply-issued `exercise` is being answered.

 ## Working Assignments

+### Student Responses

+At a minimum,
+`Tutor` will send `Biglearn`
+information about every `student response` recorded when "continue" or "submit" is pressed.

 ### Spaced Practice Exercises

+`Biglearn` will keep a constantly-updated set of SPEs available at all times for any
+`assignments` that have not yet had them populated.
+`Tutor` can request the latest set of SPEs from `Biglearn` at any time (but probably once the 'core' `exercises` have been completed).

+To choose the appropriate SPEs,
+`Biglearn` will use its knowledge of:
+* the `student`'s response history
+* the `student`'s assignment history
+* research parameters (especially the `k-ago map`)
+* the `course`'s `ecosystem maps`

+All SPEs will ultimate come from the `assignment`'s associated `ecosystem`
+(which might not the the `course`'s current `ecosystem`).

+SPEs will (initially) be chosen from the appropriate `exercise pools` using the PE algorithm.

 ### Personalized Exercises

+Much like SPEs, `Biglearn` will maintain a set of PEs on a per-`student` basis.
+Tutor can ask for this set at any time
+(but probably once the 'spaced practice' `exercises` have been completed).

 ## Performance Forecast